Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a repair plan for trust without demanding instant closeness.
+Reader aimI need a repair plan for how to rebuild trust without demanding instant closeness.

 Try nextFor trust, answer the factual question, stop asking for quick forgiveness, and make the next honest disclosure easier to verify.